vidhya2205/Single-Cell-Sequencing-Data-Analysis/sc-RNA-seq_Analysis_with_Bioconductor/Course_summary.md

 Similarly, genes that are not expressed in more that 2 cells are not informative and we have to remove them as well.

 The demonstration for Basic QC in R can be found in [this notebook](Basic_QC.Rmd) and [html file](https://vidhya2205.github.io/Single-Cell-Sequencing-Data-Analysis/sc-RNA-seq_Analysis_with_Bioconductor/Basic_QC.html).

+## 3. Data Visualization and Dimensional Reduction

+### 3.1.
+PCA

+The easiest way to visualize and note key differences in a PCA plot.
+PCA is a statistical method to shrink the complex data to a smaller analyzed data maintaining the key features of the data.
+Running PCA on a non- normalized data is not beneficial as it does not properly group cells by individuals/ replicates because some cells have more RNA or expressed genes which is not indicative of true biological differences.
+Hence, log transformed data counts shrinks the extreme values and balances the expression differences.
+Now, running a PCA will reveal a true structure.
+However, it is important to note that ** this does not solve the issue with uneven sequencing depths and hence we have to consider library-size normalization (cpm/tpm etc..).
+Quality control filtration also aids the PCA to group cells better without the influence of outliers.

+### 3.2. tSNE plot

+tSNE (t-Distributed Stochastic Neighbor Embedding) is a non-linear method used to visually cluster similar cells by reducing complex high-dimensional gene expression data into 2 dimensions.
+It conserves the structure of the data, by placing similar cells close by and dissimilar cells far apart in the 2D plot.
+Interpreting PCA and tSNE plots is often challenging and due to their stochastic and non-linear nature, they are less intuitive.  tSNE requires you to provide a value of perplexity which reflects the number of neighbours used to build the nearest-neighbour network; a high value creates a dense network which clumps cells together while a low value makes the network more sparse allowing groups of cells to separate from each other. scater uses a default perplexity of the total number of cells divided by five (rounded down).

+The t-SNE plot can provide misleading information if the settings are not proper.
+PCA-based initialization, using recommended perplexity values (often dataset-dependent) significantly improves consistency across runs — a major step toward reproducible t‑SNE maps.
+Though, tSNE is great for visualization, but not for formal interpretation or clustering.
+Its randomness and non-linear math make it hard to interpret distances globally.
+For downstream analysis, other methods (e.g., UMAP, clustering, differential expression) are much useful.

+The demonstration for data visualization and dimensional reduction in R can be found in [this notebook](Data_Visualization_and_Dimensional_Reduction.Rmd) and [html file](https://vidhya2205.github.io/Single-Cell-Sequencing-Data-Analysis/sc-RNA-seq_Analysis_with_Bioconductor/Data_Visualization_and_Dimensional_Reduction.html).